bestfocus/cal_fast_fourier_transform/README.md

 # cal_fast_fourier_transform
 Calculate fast fourier transform given an input wave by using scipy Fast Fourier Transform function fft.
+This is written in Python 3.

 # Contents